PGMP1992/W7MiniProj/README.md

 Asset Tracking is a way to keep track of the company assets, like Laptops, Stationary computers, Phones and so on...
 All assets have an end of life which for simplicity reasons is 3 years.

+I added hard coded entries to help develop the program.
+Hope that's not a problem.